Sravya1521/microApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Packaging and Publishing into npm
+Make sure there is no version mismatch run  $ npm run packagr

+dist folder has been created
+$ cd dist
+npm pack
+npm login
+npm publish